New South Wales

 From March 2023, AUD$1.5 billion worth of electricity concessions for green hydrogen production became available for application.
 Notably, producers who connect to parts of the network with spare capacity can apply for a 90% exemption from network use of system charges.
 The exemption is available for the first 750 MW installed by 2030 for a period of 12 years.
 Additional exemptions to the Climate Change Fund, Energy Savings Scheme, Peak Demand Reduction Scheme and Electricity Infrastructure Roadmap help enable projects reach final investment decisions.

-Another financial incentive, the Renewable Fuel Scheme (RFS), is planned to commence in 2024.
-The RFS is a market-based certificate scheme with annual green hydrogen production targets that increase to 8 petajoules (PJ) or approximately 67,000 tonnes by 2030.
+Another financial incentive, the Renewable Fuel Scheme (RFS), is a market-based certificate scheme with annual green hydrogen production targets that increase to 8 petajoules (PJ) or approximately 67,000 tonnes by 2030.

 Hydrogen Hubs in NSW